Orlando Timesharing Lawyer

 - Describe in adequate detail the methods and technologies the parents will use to communicate with the child

-Arwani Law Firm, PLLC works with both mothers and fathers in timesharing and parenting plan matters, helping parents to find workable solutions through negotiation, mediation, and litigation, if necessary.
+Arwani Law Firm works with both mothers and fathers in timesharing and parenting plan matters, helping parents to find workable solutions through negotiation, mediation, and litigation, if necessary.
 Many times, when parents sit down together with their children’s best interests at heart, they discover that they, in fact, agree more than disagree about where and how their children will thrive best.
-Our attorneys can help you put these discoveries into a timesharing schedule and parenting plan that will be approved by a Florida court.
+Our Orlando family lawyers can help you put these discoveries into a timesharing schedule and parenting plan that will be approved by a Florida court.
 If your relationship with your child’s other parent is too contentious to work out an amicable timesharing arrangement, we will aggressively protect and assert your parental rights to ensure you maintain strong bonds with your children while untying the knot with your spouse.

 If you have children, you need to be strong not only for yourself, but also for them during the divorce process.
 That includes having all the necessary information you need and answers to all the questions you may have about timesharing.
 To learn more, please contact our Orlando timesharing lawyers today.